Share911/roles-restricted/README.md

 })
 ```

-If you don't have a publish context, then you can create an object to pass in:
+If you don't have a publish context, then you can use `{unrestricted: true}` to do a check that assumes the user is unrestricted, or you can create an object to pass in:

 ```javascript
 {